 Home for Aging Relatives

 Not everyone feels comfortable with their older relatives in a nursing home or retirement community.
-There's visiting hours to navigate, a high quality of life isn't guaranteed, and it may be expensive.
-With an AUD, you can have your aging family member (or members) nearby or provide a residence for a caretaker.
-You can also build the ADU to fit its occupants’ needs, such as ramps, lower countertops and cabinets, and wider corridors for wheelchair access.
+There are visiting hours to navigate, high quality of life isn't guaranteed, and it may be expensive.
+With an ADU, you can have your aging family member (or members) nearby or provide a residence for a caretaker.
+You can also build the ADU to fit its occupants' needs, such as ramps, lower countertops and cabinets, and wider corridors for wheelchair access.

-An AUD also doesn’t have to be for an elderly family member.
-It’s also ideal for an adult child.
+An ADU also doesn't have to be for an elderly family member.
+It's also ideal for an adult child.

 What's the Difference Between a Tiny House and an Accessory Dwelling Units?